No results for ""

 Create your first audience

-Let’s write a little code to create some more demonstration users we can target with our feature flag.
+Here is some code to create some more demonstration users you can target with the feature flag.

-Create three new users: Alice, Bob and Carlos.
-Alice and Bob will share the same kind user as Sandy whom we created earlier.
-Carlos will be a new kind of user we will define as beta-user:
+This code creates three new users: Alice, Bob, and Carlos.
+Alice and Bob will share the same context kind as Sandy, who you created earlier.
+Carlos will be a new kind of context you will define as beta-user:

 Are you a React or Vue user?